 Much happiness due to the growth in number of character driven plots.
-Great pain, when studio heads have no understanding of story arcs unfolding over several years, needing interesting characters and not just great CGI/SFX.
+Great pain, when studio heads have zero patience with story arcs unfolding over several years, thus needing interesting characters and not just great CGI/SFX.

-Though… (Feb 2017) for a couple of years now it has felt as if most chances taken are with content topics, and not really with story and character development.
+Though… (Feb 2017) the past years it has felt, as if most chances taken are with content topics, and not really with story and character development.
 Can’t really think of a series that really really touched me.
 Drama tear-jerking, sure.
 Believable HUMAN characters like in Sense8 or conflicts like Dark Matter and politicising conquest of near space in the Expanse.
-But any real depth?
-No, sadly, no. Its all just story developing, which when okay has avoided the most obvious of dramatic clichés and pitfalls.
-And finding the right bell to ring within the audience seems more important than telling a real story, so… often a steady and predictable decline from season 2.
+But any real depth to the whole of the series?
+No, sadly, no. Its all just story developing, which – when it’s okay – has simply avoided the most obvious of dramatic clichés and pitfalls.
+Finding the right bell to ring within the audience seems more important than telling a real story, so… often a steady and predictable decline from season 2.
 Do you disagree?